 In terms of internal structure configuration, it still maintains the high level of Sony.
 The structure design is unique, clear and comfortable, and the high degree of modularity also facilitates disassembly.
 The charging case has a built-in Springpower 450mAh 3.85V high-voltage battery, uses a Type-C interface input power supply, and the port is equipped with a resettable fuse and TVS tube.
 On the motherboard, TI BQ25618 charging IC is used, which integrates charging, boost converter and voltage protection functions for charging the built-in lithium battery and earbuds.
 NXP K32 L2B series microcontroller for multi-function control of charging case.

 The earbud is equipped with a newly developed 5mm driver unit, and two MEMS microphones are used for active noise cancellation and precise pickup of the call function.
 With the new integrated processor V1 chip, it provides powerful noise processing capability for earbud, and realizes high-quality wireless audio experience for music and calls.
-The built-in battery is Zhili 0.21Wh 3.85V steel shell button battery, which is connected to the circuit through metal shrapnel, which is convenient for maintenance and replacement.
+The built-in battery is Zhili 0.21Wh 3.85V steel shell button battery, which is connected to the circuit through metal dome, which is convenient for maintenance and replacement.
 Optical in-ear detection sensors and accelerometers are also used to support more functional applications.